-If you see insects on your Colorado blue spruce tree upon inspection, try spraying first with Neem oil.
+If you see gall adelgid or aphids on your Colorado blue spruce tree, try spraying first with Neem oil.
 It's organic, and it won't hurt to see if the Neem oil can solve the problem.
 For ongoing problems with these insect pests, you can take preventive measures—but it requires good timing.
 For aphids, you can spray in January, when their life cycle begins.

 For Cooley spruce gall adelgid, apply a dormant oil spray in late-October and early-November.
 You can't spray actively growing trees because it can cause new growth to burn.